A VIRTUAL TOUR through campus (Created by Dr. Reenakumari V L, Asst Professor, Hindi)

-By the time the Second World War broke out, the Science Block had been built and the departments of Physics and Chemistry had become beehives of research activity.
-Old timers recall with pride how a newscast in German about Hitler’s move on Soviet Russia was received on an admittedly crude wireless set devised by Prof. N.R.
+By the time World War II broke out in 1939, a new science block had been built and the departments of physics and chemistry had become beehives of research activity.
+Old timers wistfully recall how an encrypted message in German about Hitler’s move on the U.S.S.R. was received on an admittedly crude wireless set devised by Prof. N.R.
 Ramachandra Aiyer after months of research and how it was deciphered by Dr. L.V.
-Ramaswamy Aiyer, polyglot and scholar par excellence in Dravidian Linguistics.
-They also recall with pride how the department of Chemistry contributed their mite to the war effort by producing tincture in their laboratories to meet the shortage in hospitals.
-If today the Maharaja’s fraternity takes pride in the fact that several prominent political leaders cut their political teeth in the campus of this college, it is also because it forms part of a tradition nurtured for long by this college.
-Even before Gandhiji’s visit on 11 October 1927 the resonance of nationalist thought had been felt in the campus but it received an added impetus with his visit.
-In fact, Maharaja’s campus kept up with the nationalist movement every step of the way.
-It would certainly be represented in the Hall of Fame of freedom fighters by a fair share of its alumni.
+Ramaswamy Aiyer, a polyglot and scholar par excellence in Dravidian linguistics.
+They also recall with pride how the department of chemistry chipped in to the war effort by producing tincture in its laboratories to meet the shortage in hospitals.
+If today the Maharaja’s fraternity takes pride in the fact that several prominent political leaders cut their political teeth on the campus of this college, it is also because it forms part of a tradition nurtured for long by this college.
+Even before Gandhi’s visit on 11 October 1927 the resonance of nationalist thought had been felt in the campus but it received an added impetus with his visit.
+In fact, Maharaja’s campus consistently kept up with the nationalist movement.